 Remember: you are almost never alone in your interests, your misunderstandings, or your problems.
 Please help your classmates by asking any question vaguely related to physics.
 If you don't want to ask your question during class, that's fine too: I can be found almost any time in my office (PEngel 111) or the nearby labs.
+(Note: Day 4-6 afternoons I'll be in the 191 lab room.)
 Drop in any time!